 So, how do we go from ADAS-enabled vehicles to fully autonomous vehicles?
 Toyota Motor Corporation’s president Mr. Akio Toyoda echoed the same need at the 2016 Paris Auto Show, projecting that 8.8 billion miles of testing, including simulation, would be needed for developing self-driving cars.
 In contrast Google recently completed a cumulative total of 2.6 million miles of testing with its fleet of self-driving cars over the past six years.
 At this rate, we’ll have to wait 26,400 years before we can hail self-driving cabs, or sip a latté while our car takes us to our destination.

-Simulation is key if we want to drive towards fully-autonomous vehicle.
-As more and more automakers and suppliers develop ADAS application that will drive the future of autonomous vehicles, they must consider 6 areas of development: driving scenario systems simulation, software and algorithm development, functional safety analysis, sensor simulation, electronics and hardware simulation and semiconductor simulation.
+Simulation is key if we want to drive toward fully autonomous vehicles.
+As more and more automakers and suppliers develop ADAS applications that will drive the future of fully autonomous vehicles, they must consider six areas of development: driving scenario systems simulation, software and algorithm development, functional safety analysis, sensor simulation, electronics and hardware simulation and semiconductor simulation.
 In order to remain competitive, automakers and their suppliers must continue to innovate and provide additional ADAS applications in the cars that will hit the market next year.

-So how can they accelerate the development process for these new ADAS applications?
+So how can they accelerate the development process for these new ADAS applications to reach fully autonomous cars?
 ANSYS has solutions in these areas that are helping auto makers and their suppliers to accelerate this pace.
 Check out the infographic.
-It provides details on the 6 areas of simulation and software development that are driving ADAS applications today, as well as a bunch of other interesting information.
+It provides details on the six areas of simulation and software development that are driving ADAS applications today, as well as a bunch of other interesting information.